 Average breathability

 Who it is best for: The REI Co-op Sahara Shade Hoodie is a great choice for anyone looking for a highly comfortable, versatile sun shirt, no matter what your reason for being outside.
-It has a relaxed fit and soft, breathable fabric, which makes it ideal for activities like hiking, beach days, and river floats.
-The lightweight fabric is decently breathable, but in our experience it's a little to heavy for high output activities like trail running or mountain biking.
-But for daily wear, we absolutely love how comfortable this sun shirt is.
+It has a relaxed fit and soft, stretchy fabric, which makes it ideal for activities like hiking, beach days, and river floats.
+The lightweight fabric is decently breathable, but in our experience, it's a little too heavy for high-output activities like trail running or mountain biking.
+But for daily wear, we absolutely love how comfortable this sun shirt is, and the style is casual enough that you can hit up the brewery after your hike.
 It's a no-brainer to slip this thing on before heading out the door, which is key, because a sunshirt doesn't do you any good if you can't stand wearing it.

 Why we love it: The shirt is made with fabric that has a UPF 50+ rating and is incredibly soft, lightweight, and stretchy.
 Our tester compared it to pulling on a well-worn t-shirt.
-Perhaps our favorite detail is that the hood has a hidden cinch strap that keeps it from slipping off during windy days.
-Reinforced thumb holes are another key feature that keeps sleeves in place and provides added coverage for your wrists and hands.
+An antimicrobial treatment keeps the fabric smelling fresh for longer (odor can often be a problem for synthetic fabrics).
+Another favorite detail is the hood's hidden cinch strap, which keeps it from slipping off on windy days.

 We also tested the women's version of the Sahara Shade Hoodie.
 Our women's team didn't love the baggier fit, but appreciated the extended coverage and skin feel of the fabric all the same.